 How Does Vitamin D Fight Against COVID-19 Morbidity and Mortality?

 Circulating 25(OH)D is further metabolized by the enzyme 1α-hydroxylase in the kidneys into its active form known as 1,25-dihydroxyvitamin D or [1,25(OH)2D].
 Interestingly, the vitamin D activation enzyme is expressed by many bodily tissues—not just the kidneys.
 The activation enzyme is also found in activated macrophages of the immune system, microglia (the primary innate immune cells of the brain), parathyroid glands, breast cells, colon cells, and the outermost layer of the skin (keratinocytes) where 1,25(OH)2D is synthesized on site.
 Please note vitamin D activation can only occur when the blood is alkaline and then directly controls many endocrine functions (Holick, 2007; Charoenngam & Holick, 2020).
-So, in many ways, vitamin D acts more like a hormone regulator than just a vitamin.

 Thus, you can see that if the liver and kidney are down for the count, then the body’s ability to fully activate vitamin D and fight infection-induced inflammation is extremely limited.